• Share this on:

 4. What are the prices for dried mango?

-Calculating margins based on final retail prices for dried mangoes provides only a very general overview of price structure.
-The CIF price is estimated to represent approximately 25–30% of the retail price of dried mangoes.
-The most common end-market prices in Europe range from €20/kg to €30/kg.
-If dried mangoes are used as an ingredient, it is even more complicated to estimate the added value, due to the number of different ingredients.
+Calculating margins based on final retail prices for dried mangoes gives only a very general overview of price structure.
+The Cost, Insurance and Freight (CIF) price is estimated to represent approximately 25–30% of the retail price of dried mangoes.
+The most common end-market prices in Europe range from €20/kg to €35/kg.
+If dried mangoes are used as an ingredient, it is even more difficult to estimate the added value. this is due to the number of different ingredients.

 Dried mangoes from the Philippines and South America (Mexico, Peru and Ecuador) usually bring higher prices, compared to African dried mangoes.
 Depending on origin and quality, prices for African dried mangoes differ widely.
 For example, South African dried mangoes are usually higher priced than those from Burkina Faso.